Embossing Paste with Metal Stencils

 to get rid of the excess wetness.
 Then stencil with the same circular

-"rouging" style used with the Paintstik medium.
+"rouging" motion used with the Paintstik medium.
 You can build

 color from light to dark by layering colors.
 I prefer brushes, but foam